Baptisia - Bulbinella

 Bidens aurea ‘Hannays’ Lemon Drop’ £5

-We’ve grown this tall, spreading, remarkably hardy South African daisy for more than 20 years, yet have never listed it.
+We’ve grown this tall, spreading, remarkably hardy South African daisy for more than 20 years, yet have rarely listed it.
 Here goes...
 1m or taller by the end of the season, the flowers are more like a small (but not very small) single dahlia than a daisy, in a smart colour scheme, warm yellow at the base of the petal, getting a bit paler as you go out, with distinct white tips.
 It’s very long flowering, August to October.
 Seen in a nursery pot, it looks alarming, running round and round, yet it makes relatively open clumps in the ground, and seems not to be wildly invasive (the excellent Val Bourne, in a piece in the Telegraph a few years back, came to the same conclusion).

 A very handsome large fern, evergreen with tough, glossy pinnate fronds.
 Bold and somewhat spreading, 1m or so in height.
 Hardy in southern and western areas, pretty good even in the Midlands, it seems, especially if mulched.
 Acidic or neutral soil.